What is a pull-a-part? It's a goofy name you give to something that doesn't fit the title of Monkey Bread or Cinnamon Rolls…LOL

 1-2 cups of cinnamon/sugar mixture ( I used a cup, but if you like a lot of cinnamon/sugar…add more) To make the cinnamon-sugar mixture for each cup of sugar I would add 2 tablespoons of cinnamon.

-Heat your oven to 400.
-Preheat pans in oven while making the dough.
-Stoneware works great, but cake pans will work too.
+1. Heat your oven to 400.
+Preheat pans in oven while dough is rising.
+Stoneware and glass pans work great.

-In a LARGE bowl or large mixer, add your salt, eggs and water/yeast mixture.
+3. In a LARGE bowl or large mixer, add your salt, eggs and water/yeast mixture.
 Mix together.
-Slowly start adding your 8 cups of flour.
+Slowly start adding your 6-8 cups of flour.
 The dough should pull away from the side of your bowl and combine all the ingredients together well.
+Knead for 3 minutes.

 **NOTE: My dough sections when rolled, where the size of walnuts and this made for a 3.5 inch raised pull-a-part.
 If you would like them to not be so tall, then make your rolled dough pieces smaller.
 This may alter the cooking time a bit so keep an eye on them while they cook.